Last Modified Date: 01 May 2018

 Step 1: Creating Clean Logs

 - Close all Tableau Desktop and Tableau Bridge instances on the computer.
+Note: If the Bridge is in Service mode, please change the Bridge to Application mode before exiting to ensure all Bridge processes are stopped.

 - Navigate to the My Tableau Repository folder.
 The default location is /Users/<username>/Documents/My Tableau Repository.